karthik-1003/OnlineAssessment/Readme.md

    git clone https://github.com/your-repo/online-assessment.git
    ```
 2. Open the project in Android Studio.
+3. Replace the existing `google-services.json` file located in `OnlineAssessment\app\google-services.json` with the `google-services.json` file downloaded from your Firebase project.
-3. Sync the project with Gradle files.
+4. Sync the project with Gradle files.
-4. Add your Firebase configuration file (google-services.json) to the app/ directory.
+5. Add your Firebase configuration file (google-services.json) to the app/ directory.
-5. Build and run the app on an Android device or emulator.
+6. Build and run the app on an Android device or emulator.

 ## Dependencies